LucasMull/dbgen/README.md

 Each block initialized will be assigned to the heap object, and may be completely (or partially) free'd from memory with the **free_h()** function.

 The (t_heap)heap object responsibility is of keeping track of the blockS, by pointing to each of them with the (t_hblock\*)heap.addr attribute.
-The maximum amount of blockS that can be created is set to a default 5 at TOTAL_blockS keyword.
+The maximum amount of blockS that can be created is set to a default 5 at TOTAL_BLOCKS keyword.
 The (size_t)heap.size attribute holds a value that corresponds to the amount of blocks of which that particular heap is pointing to.

 The **file_to_h()** function will extract file's data (each chunk of data corresponds to a line of text); and have it assigned to the block object given to it.
 ### TO DO